Looki-fr/game/README.md

 # game
-a little video game in python
-you need to install with pip :
+a little video game in python, should be update every weeks. you need to install with pip :
     - pygame
     - pytmx